adamretter/Shadoop/README.md

 This fork of ScalaHadop is mostly just cherry-picked commits from the forks by [@hito-asa](http://github.com/hiti-asa/ScalaHadoop), [@ivmaykov](http://github.com/ivmaykov/ScalaHadoop) and [@oscarrenalis](@oscarrenalis).
 In addition there are a few extra features and a cleaned up Maven build.

 This code provides some syntactic sugar on top of Hadoop in order to make it more usable from Scala.
-Take a look at Examples.scala for more details.
+Take a look at src/main/scala/net/renalias/scoop/examples/WordCount.scala for more details.

 ## License